 |Full-Text||Breaks a full log into segments by delimiter, and executes keyword query based on the segments.|

-|Key-Value||Breaks a full log into key-value pairs by formats, and then perform a field query based on the key-value pairs.|
+|Key-Value||Breaks a full log into key-value pairs according to the specifications, and executes field query based on the key-value pairs.|

-- Sample 1: Query of failed logs
+Sample 1: Querying failure logs

 action:download and size>300